 PDF represents fund which will be used for payment of any unpaid premiums under the policy.
-The fund earns interest of 1.50% and 3.00% per annum for new PDF dollar and peso-denominated policy, respectively, and 6.00% for old PDF for both dollar and peso-denominated, which is credited to the fund.
+The fund earns interest of 6.00% and 3.00% per annum for old PDF and new PDF, respectively, which is credited to the fund.
 The accumulated fund shall not exceed the total future premium payments under the policy.

 The PDF includes Fund Builder Rider which represents fund used to pay future premiums of the policy.
-This has also peso and dollar fund where the interest on the fund shall be based on the interest rate prevailing in the market.
+This has peso and dollar fund where the interest on the fund shall be based on the interest rate prevailing in the market.